Data Centers in Schaffhausen

 Natural Disaster Risk

-Schaffhausen has a very low risk profile for natural disasters, with an INFORM Risk score of 1.8 out of 10, as of September 2025.
-This ensures excellent physical security and uptime for data center infrastructure.
+Schaffhausen has a very low natural disaster risk profile, with an INFORM Risk score of 1.8 out of 10, as of September 2025.
+This stability is a significant advantage for ensuring service uptime and data integrity.